globuzzz2000/ddPrimer/README.md

 - **Primer3**: For primer design (core engine)
 - **NCBI BLAST+**: For specificity checking
 - **LastZ**: For alignment-based mode
+- **bcftools**: For VCF file manipulation
+- **samtools**: For sequence file manipulation

+#### Python Dependencies

+- **Required packages**:
+  - biopython: For sequence handling
+  - pandas/numpy: For data manipulation
+  - primer3-py: Python interface for Primer3
+  - openpyxl: For Excel file generation
+  - wxpython: For GUI file selection
+  - colorama: For colored terminal output
+  - pyobjc-core and pyobjc-framework-Cocoa (macOS only): For GUI support on macOS

 For thermodynamic calculations (one of the following):
 - **ViennaRNA**: Default option for thermodynamic calculations